OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

 7. At the bottom of the task pane, choose the **Get My User Profile Information** button to initiate the SSO process.

 8. If you're not alredy signed in to Office, you'll be prompted to sign in.
-Sign in with the credentials that you want the add-in to use to facilitate SSO.
+Sign in with the credentials that you want the add-in to use for SSO.

 9. A dialog window appears to inform you about the permissions that the add-in is requesting.
 Because this add-in will write the signed-in user's profile information to the document, it needs permsissions to sign you in and read your profile and to maintain access to data you've given it access to.
 Choose the **Accept** button to grant those permissions to the add-in.